kicaj29/aws/SecurityAndCompliance/readme.md

 * Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII)

 ![17-aws-macie.png](./images/17-aws-macie.png)

+Macie automatically provides an inventory of Amazon S3 buckets including a list of unencrypted buckets, publicly accessible buckets, and buckets shared with AWS accounts outside those you have defined in AWS Organizations.
+Then, Macie applies machine learning and pattern matching techniques to the buckets you select to identify and alert you to sensitive data, such as personally identifiable information (PII)

 # AWS Security Hub